firozkhan18/Java-Evaluations/java-basic-exercises.md

 ### 10. Write a Java program to create an interface Encryptable with methods encrypt (String data) and decrypt (String encryptedData) that define encryption and decryption operations.
 Create two classes AES and RSA that implement the Encryptable interface and provide their own encryption and decryption algorithms.

-11. Write a Java program to create an interface Sortable with a method sort (int[] array) that sorts an array of integers in descending order.
+### 11. Write a Java program to create an interface Sortable with a method sort (int[] array) that sorts an array of integers in descending order.
 Create two classes QuickSort and MergeSort that implement the Sortable interface and provide their own implementations of the sort() method.

+# Java Exercises Encapsulation

 https://www.w3resource.com/java-exercises/encapsulation/index.php
 Java Encapsulation: